Odd moments in the distribution of primes: The fifth moment of reduced residues in the function field setting

 However, the fact that these bounds get worse is precisely what prevents us from applying our technique to bound higher moments.
-If instead we applied the same argument to a $7$-tuple $(R_1, \dots, R_7)$ of divisors of $Q$, we would not be able to guarantee that $\left|\frac{R_4}{(R_4,R_1R_2R_3)}\right| \ge q^{h/2}$, even if we weaken the conditions to allow reordering. \end{remark} \begin{proof} The first conclusion, that $\left|\frac{R_2}{(R_1,R_2)}\right| \ge q^h$, follows directly from the third assumption, since we have $R_1 \ne R_2$.
+If instead we applied the same argument to a $7$-tuple $(R_1, \dots, R_7)$ of divisors of $Q$, we would not be able to guarantee that $\left|\frac{R_4}{(R_4,R_1R_2R_3)}\right| \ge q^{h/2}$, even if we weaken the conditions to allow reordering.
+This threshold is crucial for our argument, which does not generalize to $7$-tuples. \end{remark} \begin{proof} The fact that $\left|\frac{R_2}{(R_1,R_2)}\right| \ge q^h$, follows directly from the third assumption, since $R_1 \ne R_2$.